Michael Saylor releases Bitcoin Tracker information again, and may disclose holdings data next week | MEXC News

-PANews reported on July 6 that Michael Saylor, executive chairman of Strategy (formerly MicroStrategy), once again released information about Bitcoin Tracker on the X platform.
-He wrote: “Sometimes you just need to HODL.”
+PANews reported on June 29 that Michael Saylor, executive chairman of Strategy (formerly MicroStrategy), once again released information about Bitcoin Tracker on the X platform, writing: “21 years later, you’ll wish you had bought more.”
 According to previous rules, Strategy always disclosed information about its increased Bitcoin holdings the day after the relevant news was released.

 Disclaimer: The articles reposted on this site are sourced from public platforms and are provided for informational purposes only.
 They do not necessarily reflect the views of MEXC.
 All rights remain with the original authors.
 If you believe any content infringes on third-party rights, please contact [email protected]